SDC-Fall-2024/team24/README.md

 - Abhinav Maneesh

 ### Project Description
-A programming language based on a subset of C, with a hand crafted Virtual Machine to execute code and a transpiler targeting LC3 assembly.
+A programming language based on a subset of C with some additional features, with a hand crafted Virtual Machine to execute code, a treewalking interpreter written in Java, and a transpiler targeting LC3 assembly.

 ### Built With

 * C
+* Java
 * Make

 ## Getting Started